ibm-cloud-docs/speech-to-text/basic-request.md

 You cannot use JavaScript to call the WebSocket interface from a browser.
 The `watson-token` parameter that is available with the `/v1/recognize` method does not accept IAM tokens or API keys.
 For information about working around this limitation, see the [Known limitations](/docs/services/speech-to-text/release-notes.html#limitations) in the release notes.
 {: important}

-## Using the HTTP interface
+## Using the synchronous HTTP interface

-[The HTTP interface](/docs/services/speech-to-text/http.html) provides the simplest way to make a recognition request.
+[The synchronous HTTP interface](/docs/services/speech-to-text/http.html) provides the simplest way to make a recognition request.
 You use the `POST /v1/recognize` method to make a request to the service.
 You pass the audio and all parameters with the single request.

 The following `curl` example shows a basic HTTP recognition request: